 - i) Questions of right and wrong.
-Frequently observed forms of workplace misconduct Exhibit 2.1 - (1) Category One related to customers and competitors - (2) Category Two the way a company treats its employees - (3) Category Three obligations of employees to their employers - ii) Stakeholders those who either can affect or are affected by the performance of the company. - iii) Four types of responsibilities for small businesses- Exhibit 2.2 - (1) Economic- be profitable - (2) Legal- obey all laws, adhere to all regulations - (3) Ethical- avoid questionable practices - (4) Discretionary- be a good corporate citizen, give back b) "Big Three" Stakeholders- Owners, Customers, and Employees i) Some say companies must follow the Golden Rule- that is those that hold the gold (owners) make the rules!
+Frequently observed forms of workplace misconduct - Exhibit 2.1 - (1) Category One related to customers and competitors - (2) Category Two the way a company treats its employees - (3) Category Three obligations of employees to their employers - ii) Stakeholders those who either can affect or are affected by the performance of the company. - iii) Four types of responsibilities for small businesses- Exhibit 2.2 - (1) Economic- be profitable - (2) Legal- obey all laws, adhere to all regulations - (3) Ethical- avoid questionable practices - (4) Discretionary- be a good corporate citizen, give back b) The "Big Three" Stakeholders- Owners, Customers, and Employees

+- i) Some say companies must follow the Golden Rule- that is those that hold the gold (owners) make the rules!
 Others lean on the philosophy that the customer is always right.
-The truth is that all of these groups (sometimes called primary stakeholders because they interact very directly with the company) pack the greatest punch when it comes to influence.

-c) Promoting the Owner's Interests

-i) Business owners have an obligation to make choices that protect the financial investment that others have in the company d) Caring about Customers i) Customers are the most important stakeholder groups - without customers there is no business e) Valuing Employees g) Governmental Laws and Regulations

-- i) Fairness, honesty and impartiality inherent in decisions and practices - ii) Fairness works both ways FBI statistics indicate employees who steal supplies, merchandise, tools, or equipment from work may cost employers as much as \$150 billion each year (figure doesn't include embezzlement) - f) Social Responsibility and Small Business
+The truth is that all of these groups (sometimes called primary stakeholders because they interact very directly with the company) pack the greatest punch when it comes to influence. - ii) Promoting the Owner's Interests - (1) Business owners have an obligation to make choices that protect the financial investment that others have in the company - iii) Caring about Customers - (1) Customers are the most important stakeholder groups without customers there is no business - iv) Valuing Employees - (1) Fairness, honesty and impartiality inherent in decisions and practices - (2) Fairness works both ways FBI statistics indicate employees who steal supplies, merchandise, tools, or equipment from work may cost employers as much as \$150 billion each year (figure doesn't include embezzlement) - c) Social Responsibility and Small Business d) Integrity and Governmental Regulations

-- i) Social Responsibilities A company's ethical obligations to the community (1) Contribution starts with creating jobs and adding to local tax revenues causi - (1) Contribution starts with creating jobs and adding to local tax revenues causing goodwill in the community.
+- i) Social Responsibilities A company's ethical obligations to the community - (1) Contribution starts with creating jobs and adding to local tax revenues causing goodwill in the community.